 - Remember to check online statuses to make sure applications are complete.
 Mid-year reports and transcripts have been completed and submitted.
 Should you receive notices of something missing, notify the College Counseling Office immediately. - o Grades still count!
-At our next extended meeting with seniors on the 7th, we will share with seniors the story of "The Play" from the '82 Cal-Stanford game wherein Stanford scores in the waning seconds to pull ahead in this heated rivalry.
+At our last extended meeting with seniors on the January 29, we shared with seniors the story of "The Play" from the '82 Cal-Stanford game wherein Stanford scores in the waning seconds to pull ahead in this heated rivalry.
 Stanford kicks off, needing only to tackle the ball carrier in order to preserve the victory.
 After a series of laterals and near tackles, the Cal runner finds himself heading to victory.
 On the way to the end zone to score the winning touchdown, the ball carrier zigzags his way through the Stanford band that has come onto the field to perform the post-game celebration.
 Needless to say, the band came on a little too early and the game ended painfully embarrassing for the Stanford Cardinal.
 Colleges are increasingly asking for the most current grades for students, including spring grades.
 Seniors are closing in on the homestretch and now it's time to kick it into overdrive.
 Use this time to further distinguish yourself.
-In short, don't let the band on the field! - o Though most applications are in, it is important for seniors to keep their college counselor apprised of any news or updates as it pertains to the college process.

-- On February 7th, we will ask seniors to complete a Naviance survey to verify their college list. - We remain in contact with colleges to which our students apply throughout the process and February and March are critical.
-To that end, we ask seniors to begin thinking about the schools to which they've applied and indicate their level of interest; if there is a clear number one school, it is important for us to know.
+In short, don't let the band on the field! - Though most applications are in, it is important for seniors to keep their college counselor apprised of any news or updates, particularly those that pertain to the college process. - We asked seniors to complete a survey to verify their college list in Naviance reflects their applications submitted. - O We remain in contact with colleges to which our students apply throughout the process and February and March are critical.
+To that end, we ask seniors to begin thinking about the schools to which they've applied and indicate their level of interest.

 Though seniors may be waiting for admission decisions, now is the time to complete financial aid forms.
 This fall, we hosted a financial aid/FAFSA workshop led by Macalester College's Director of Financial Aid, Brian Lindeman.
 He touched upon many pertinent topics and answered wide-ranging questions.
+For the complete summary, please reference our letter from October 21.

-- o Financial Aid deadlines approach quickly (some as early as next week), so be sure to stay on top of the paperwork and deadlines.
+- o Financial Aid deadlines approach quickly so be sure to stay on top of the paperwork and deadlines.
 It is wise to submit the required forms well in advance of deadlines.
 Please contact your college counselor if you have any questions. - o Net Price Calculators may be found on every college website.
 We advise you to use these to get a sense of any potential aid packages.

-Admission decisions will begin trickling in over the coming months.
-Please notify the College Counseling Office of any decisions you receive.
+Admission decisions for regular decision applications will begin trickling in over the coming months.
+Please notify the College Counseling Office of any decisions you receive immediately.
 As you do, please keep in mind that some decisions will require action, whether you are admitted or waitlisted, and you should speak with your college counselor first.
-Note that enrollment deposits should not be due until May 1.
+Note that enrollment deposits are not due until May 1.
 You should only place one deposit.
 If you have a question about this, please talk to your college counselor.